zari-nabi/platogo-challenge/README.md

 getFreeSpaces();
 ```

+## 🔁 Note for Reviewer

+The challenge implementation is located in the `feature` branch.
+Please review the Pull Request

+##

 Thanks for reviewing my work!
 Feel free to reach out with any questions during the review.
 Zahra Nabi